MartinaB91/project1-html-css/README.md

 [Bootstrap](https://getbootstrap.com/): Used for the navbar and also for icon in timeline.

-[w3scools image overlay](https://www.w3schools.com/howto/howto_css_image_overlay_title.asp): Used as a guide for creating the flower-name-image-overlay.
+[Color matcher](https://coolors.co/image-picker): To get colors that goes well with the hero-image an external tool was used, this tool lets the user select color from image and is presented with a palette of matching colors.

 [Dev.to css hack](https://dev.to/devhammed/awesome-checkbox-and-radio-button-css-hacks-1b75): Used as inspiration when creating the radio-buttons in the Timeline.

-[w3schools grid](https://www.w3schools.com/css/css_grid.asp): Used as guide when creating grid system on section Our Pelargoniums.
+[Font awesome](https://fontawesome.com/): Icons used in timeline section.

+[Freesound](https://freesound.org/): Audio from freesound used in step five of timeline.

+[Favicon](https://favicon.io/favicon-generator/): Used for creating favicon image.

 [Google fonts](https://fonts.google.com/): Fonts used in headers and body text.

-[Font awesome](https://fontawesome.com/): Icons used in timeline section.

 [Pexels](https://www.pexels.com/sv-se/): The picture in the hero-image is from Pexels.

-[Freesound](https://freesound.org/): Audio from freesound used in step five of timeline.

-[Color matcher](https://coolors.co/image-picker): To get colors that goes well with the hero-image an external tool was used, this tool lets the user select color from image and is presented with a palette of matching colors.
+[w3scools image overlay](https://www.w3schools.com/howto/howto_css_image_overlay_title.asp): Used as a guide for creating the flower-name-image-overlay.

+[w3schools grid](https://www.w3schools.com/css/css_grid.asp): Used as guide when creating grid system on section Our Pelargoniums.

+[Youtube](https://youtu.be/8K2auUWtN1U): The video on page Our Pelargoniums is from YouTube.